deepjs/deepjs/README.md

 Real huge thanks, amoung others, to [Kris Zyp](https://github.com/kriszyp) and all his incredible work on promises, json-schema, compositions, RQL, OCM, Persvr, etc.
 Thanks also a lot to his bunch of articles on Thin-Server, No-SQL, mVC, etc. and all those realy smart architecural considerations that lead us trough our research...

-deepjs : simply made with love.
+deepjs : made with love.